swoogles/OpenSpaces/README.md

   ### Edit Schedule
   - Not sure if this is a distinct area, or a version of the View Schedule
   -

-## Who are you?
-- Name
-  - Can we do this in a way where their password is automatically generated and saved in browser?